-■ Rotate the hand crank (Fig. 93,2) until a resistance can be felt (max. opening angle 70°).
+Opening: Rotate the hand crank (Fig. 81,2) until a resistance can be felt (max. opening angle 70°).

-- Rotate the hand crank until the wind-up skylight is closed.
-The wind-up skylight can be locked after rotating two or three more times. - Check the locking mechanism.
+Closing: Rotate the hand crank until the wind-up skylight is closed.
+The wind-up skylight can be locked after rotating two or three more times.

+Check the locking mechanism.
 To do so, press your hand against the acrylic glass.

-The Roman shade can be closed in any position, as desired.
+Roman shade The Roman shade can be closed in any position, as desired.

-- Pull the handle of the Roman shade (Fig. 93,3) and release in the desired position.
-The Roman shade will stay in that position. - Opening: - Slowly push the Roman shade at the handle to its initial position.
+Closing: ■ Pull the handle of the Roman shade (Fig. 81,3) and release in the desired position.
+The Roman shade will stay in that position.

+Opening: Slowly push the Roman shade at the handle to its initial position.

-The insect screen can be closed in any position, as desired.
+Insect screen The insect screen can be closed in any position, as desired.

-- Pull the handle of the insect screen (Fig. 93,1) and release in the desired position.
-The insect screen will stay in that position. - Opening: - Slowly push insect screen at the handle to its initial position.
+■ Pull the handle of the insect screen (Fig. 81,1) and release in the desired position.
+The insect screen will stay in that position.